Search element - Quick search bar

 What do normal poos look and smell like?

-During the first week, your baby’s bowel motions will change from dark and sticky to a mustard colour by about day 5.
-Normal breastfed baby poo ranges from yellow through to greenish gold or brown.
-If your baby’s poo looks greener but they are otherwise healthy and contentedly feeding, then this is nothing to worry about.
+Your newborn baby’s bowel motions will change from dark and sticky to a mustard-yellow colour by about day 5.
+Normal breastfed baby poo ranges from yellow through to green-gold or brown.
+If your baby’s poo looks greener but they are otherwise healthy and feeding well, there is nothing to worry about.

 Breastfed baby poo doesn’t really have much of smell.
-In some babies it can even smell sweet and overall, it isn’t offensive.
+Most people don't find it offensive and in some babies it can even smell sweet.

-Breastfed baby poo is mostly runny, sometimes it's more like toothpaste, sometimes with small curds, a bit like cottage cheese.
-Poos can vary in thickness.
-Some people wonder if runny poo means that baby has diarrhoea, however this is very rare in a breastfed baby.
-Diarrhoea would look green, be full of mucus and smell bad.
+Breastfed baby poo is mostly runny but can vary in texture.
+Sometimes it's more like toothpaste, or it may have small curds that look like cottage cheese.
+Some people wonder if runny poo means that baby has diarrhoea, but this is very rare in a breastfed baby.
+A child with diarrhoea has more frequent, large, watery or very runny poos that often smell bad.

 If you introduce formula top-up feeds, your baby’s bowel motions will change.
 They will become less liquid, more formed and have a stronger smell than before.
 Similarly, once you introduce solids, baby’s poo will become more formed.